 Investing in large corporates that you trust

-One could easily claim that large indexes such as the S&P 500, MSCI World and JSE Top 40 invests in companies that often finds itself facing the innovator’s dilemma.
+One could easily claim that large indexes such as the S&P 500, MSCI World and JSE Top 40 invest in companies that often find themselves facing the innovator’s dilemma.
 This refers to a choice that they have to make: investing in something that will make them money now, or in something that will only bring forth fruit in the next 10-20 years.

 Middle management is trained to choose money now at the cost of money later.

 In this scenario, you would be missing the true growth found in disruptive innovation.
 On the contrary, you will be getting the bits of sustaining innovation and eventually only get the benefit once the disruptive company is not that profitable anymore.

 Though you might think “how is this humanly possible to be diversified?!”, yeah, it’s impossible.

 In my opinion one should aim for diversification in considering the following factors:

 - Diversify in all asset classes, not just the stock market

 - Online and offline – buy cold hard assets and paper assets

 - On the stock market and off the stock market

 - Invest in South Africa and other countries abroad (not just the US)